Skip to Content

 About Valladolid, Mexico

-Valladolid is located in the Yucatan Peninsula.
-The closest state capital is Merida.
+Valladolid is located in the Yucatan Peninsula, with the closest state capital being Merida.
 It is approximately 40 kilometers (25 miles) from Chichen Itza and a two-hour drive from Cancun.

-It is known for its colorful buildings, homes, historical colonial churches, and exquisite surrounding nature.
-This city gives you a feel of authentic Mexican life.
+It’s a city known for its colorful buildings, historical colonial churches, and beautiful surrounding nature.
+This city gives you a feel of authentic Mexican life, and is the perfect stop on a Yucatán road trip!

-Moreover, it is rated as one of Mexico’s safest and most affordable destinations.
+Valladolid is also rated as one of Mexico’s safest and most affordable destinations, so it’s also a fun stop for families to.
 The friendly locals and various activities make this little gem of a city well worth the visit.

 The BEST Things to do in Valladolid, Mexico